slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Live as if you were to die tomorrow.
 Learn as if you were to live forever.' -- Mahatma Gandhi*

-> *'What's life?
+> *'What’s life?
 Showing up for the people you love, again and again, until you can’t show up anymore.' -- Rebecca Walker*

 <!--
 - 100 blocks a day -- wait but why